klxd2000/ADSP-32027-Gen-AI-Midterm-Project/README.md

 - **Metrics:** report retrieval metrics such as **Precision@k** and **Recall@k** (and optional MRR/NDCG/ARHR if relevant).
 - **How to interpret:** briefly explain each metric and what “good” looks like.
 - **Results:** include a small table/plot; you can place images under `assets/` and reference them here.

-## 🔁 Reproducibility
-- Fix random seeds (NumPy/Torch).
-- Provide data prep steps or a small sample dataset if applicable.
-- Verify the notebook runs from a fresh kernel via **Restart & Run All** (no manual state required).

 ## ❓ FAQ
 - **GitHub preview shows a widget error.** Use `GenAI_Midterm_clean.ipynb` (no widget metadata) or publish an HTML snapshot.